ABOUT THE EVENT

 2023 Race Details

 Our picturesque course can be run as a 5K or a 10K.
 Your bib will serve as your ticket to the after party.
-Please note, you can walk the 10K as long as you can finish within 1hour, 45minutes.

 Parking for the Race is at 28 Scudder Avenue (Melody Tent Parking Lot).
 Registration starts at 8:30am and is at 20 Scudder Avenue, The West End.
 The race starts & ends at The West End.
 The Race Course is a 5K loop.
 Best spot for spectators is 95 High School Road Ext. at the Hyannis Fire Department.